roywatson/AndroidDataAndViewBinding/README.md

 ##### Branches:

 - "start" branch is the raw templated project created by Android Studio Chipmunk | 2021.2.1 Patch 2.
 This is supplied for comparison purposes.
-- "complete" branch is the example/tutorial application where the "magic"😀 happens.
+- "complete" branch is the example/tutorial application where the "magic"😀 happens. *This is the current branch*

 ##### This example demonstrates/teaches: